-Linda’s main interest as a dog trainer concerns temperament, relationship and behavior issues in all manner of dogs.
+Linda’s main interest as a dog trainer concerns emotional issues such as fear, anxiety, and phobias, as well as relationship and behavior issues in dogs.
 She thrives to find positive solutions that build trust and ability between dogs and their owners.
 Her analytical mind and ability to focus on great detail are strong assets when evaluating canine temperament and behavior issues and in setting forth a comprehensive and well-structured dog training program.

-In addition to having her writing and training articles published in numerous trade magazines, she has appeared on radio and television programs dealing with dog behavior and training issues.
-Linda offer lectures to both pet owners and other pet professionals including veterinarians, veterinary technicians, rescue groups, and breeders.
+In addition to having her writing and articles published in numerous trade magazines, Linda has appeared on radio and television programs dealing with dog behavior and training issues.
+She lectures to both owners and other pet professionals including veterinarians, veterinary technicians, rescue groups and breeders.

-When Linda is not working to assist her clients and their dog companions, she enjoys spending time outdoors — hiking, biking, kayaking, and practicing archery.
+When Linda is not working to assist her clients and their animal companions, she takes pleasure in spending time outdoors, hiking, biking, kayaking and practicing archery.
 She also enjoys being creative through writing, music and artistic ventures.
-Linda shares her home with a Black and Tan Coonhound named Jolie, Katie, a Welsh Springer Spaniel, and Dewberry, her ever-growing Leopard Tortoise, who is being trained in scent detection work.
+Linda shares her home with her partner, The Rev. Dr. Coller, and her animal companions, Jolie, a Black and Tan Coonhound, Katie, a Welsh Springer Spaniel, Dewberry, an ever-growing, African Leopard Tortoise, and Kelyn and Odin her two parrots.

 “Linda is amazing, both as a trainer and a person.
 Her knowledge base is unrivaled, as is her ability to translate this knowledge into helpful, usable suggestions for her clients.
 Her training classes not only support her clients, but also their dogs.
 Her classes enrich and strengthen the vital trust relationship between dog and owner.
 This step is missed by many less-experienced trainers.
 Dogs walk away from her classes with a stronger sense of self control, and composure.
 Clients walk away from her classes with a better understanding of their beloved canine companions, and a more fulfilling, comfortable relationship with their dogs.”